juanrgon/hot/examples/web/README.md

 ## Try it

 1. Run the command above
-2. Open http://localhost:8080 in your browser
+2. Visit http://localhost:5173 in your browser (this proxy autoloads the live-reload script)
 3. Edit `main.go` and save
 4. Watch your browser automatically reload!

+> Want to hit the app directly on http://localhost:8080 instead?
+Either add
+> `<script src="http://localhost:3000/livereload.js"></script>` to your HTML
+> or start `hot` with `--proxy-listen 0` to disable the injector proxy.

 ## Browser Console